How to Rebuild a Dysfunctional Team - Facilitation Guide - The Big Bang Partnership

 I’d also say that a day or two of awesome, skilled facilitation is likely to make a big difference to the team, but sometimes the issues are so deep that it will take much more than that.

 So, what I am suggesting here really is a starter for ten.
-It’s about getting going and starting the conversation on a constructive footing, and making some progress, rather than getting everything sorted all in one go.
+It’s about getting going and starting the conversation on a constructive footing.
+Also making some progress, rather than getting everything sorted all in one go.

-I suggest if possible, if the budget, people’s home and work life allow it, that you book your workshop off site, and get away overnight, so that team members can share dinner, relax in the evening together, and actually talk to each other outside the formal facilitated session.
-Even if you can go from lunchtime on one day to lunchtime the next, then that overnight really does help.
+I suggest if possible, if there’s budget and if people’s home and work life allow it, that you book your workshop off site.
+Even better, get away overnight.
+Team members can share dinner, relax in the evening together, and connect outside the formal facilitated session.
+Even if you can go from lunchtime on one day to lunchtime the next, that overnight really can help.

 Lencioni’s team dysfunctions and trust

-If a team is dysfunctional, it may still get things done, but of course it won’t be as good as it could be.
+If a team is dysfunctional, it may still get things done.
+But of course it won’t be as good as it could be.
 It won’t achieve all that it could achieve.
-It won’t fulfil its potential.
+Nor will it fulfil its potential.

-Lencioni’s work on team dysfunction shows that trust is the very foundation of high performance team work.
-If teams don’t have trust in each other, the people in the team won’t be confident enough to share ideas, to challenge, to have healthy debate and constructive disagreement, because they will be concerned about how they will be perceived.
+Lencioni’s work on team dysfunction shows that trust is the very foundation of high performance teamwork.
+If teams don’t have trust in each other, they won’t be confident enough to share ideas, challenge, have healthy debate and constructive disagreement.
+This is because they will be concerned about how they will be perceived.
 They’re unsure about what others might do, or how they might consider them.
 The risk that concerns them is that speaking up could lead to them being treated or seen differently.

 Without trust there is a fear of conflict.

-Avoidance of conflict leads to a lack of commitment, because people haven’t had their say and don’t have a direct stake in the decision-making.
+Avoidance of conflict leads to a lack of commitment.
+The reason is because people haven’t had their say and don’t have a direct stake in the decision-making.
 This in turn leads to a lack of full accountability, which ultimately negatively impacts team performance and overall results.

 When you’re working with a broken team, trust is even more critical to your facilitation approach.